Understanding AVVO, Superlawyers, US News Rating Sites

 - Settlements and verdicts.

 - Amounts awarded on cases won or settled.
 This award could be an indication of the quality of a lawyer.
 But this may not necessarily be true.
 Sure, a great lawyer may receive awards for getting clients money.
-But a horrible lawyer may only receive award amounts of 5 million dollars for an example that is worth 100 million dollars.
+But a horrible lawyer may only receive award amounts of 5 million dollars for an example worth 100 million dollars.

 - Past clients are assigned a rating weight.
 To know the clients that a lawyer represents can help determine how good the attorney is.
 It can also be a tool to help determine the better a lawyer is and the cost and the demand of a particular attorney.
 However, it is a valid question as to the amount of weight given to this indicator.